 I am an abstract painter who graduated from Parsons the New School for Design with a B.F.A.
 My concentration was painting with Harvey Quaytman, Elizabeth Murray, Larry Rivers, Stuart M. Diamond, and so many more professional and outstanding artists living in the New York State area.

 I did my graduate studies at Hunter College, receiving an M.F.A in 1985.
 I studied with Robert Morris, Alice Aycock, Susan Peterson, John Mason, Rosalind Krauss, and so many more talented individuals.
 Their persistence and dedication was inspiring.

 During my undergraduate studies I entered an exchange program, allowing me to travel to England and study at Winchester School of Art.
 Studying abroad was an experience I will never forget, it was eye opening and enriching.
 I saw many museums and many historic sites when I lived in England.
 After my studies, I traveled throughout Europe, visiting Holland, France, Spain, Portugal, Italy, Switzerland and Greece.
 I learned a great deal visiting these places, storing images and inspiration to last a life time.

 As a painter I am inspired by my past and surroundings.
 North Carolina is very beautiful and provides the kind of scenery I need to create my landscape paintings, watercolors, drawings, monotypes, etchings, aquatints and mezzotints.

-I have devoted my life to my work, studying the Masters, the Impressionists, the Post Impressionists the Cubists, the Surrealists and then the Abstract Expressionists.
+I create art almost every day, I have devoted my entire life to my work.
+Studying the masters, the Impressionists, the Post-Impressionists, the Cubists, the Surrealists and the Abstract Expressionists enabled me to understand abstraction and apply it to my work.
 So many artists and art movements have made me the artist I am today.